-<AuthBy DIAMETER>
+<AuthBy DIAMETER> converts and

 forwards all RADIUS authentication and accounting requests to a DIAMETER